drio/hgsc.bfast.pipe/README.FS.structure.conventions.txt

 /stornext/snfs4/next-gen/solid
   analysis/             : (2)
   bf.references/        : references for Bfast.
-One single place (this one) capture_stats/        : (D)
+One single place (this one) capture_stats/        : (M)
   merged_bams/          : (3)
   results/              : (1)
   solid.bf.references/  : (D)
   solid_snps/           : (4)

-D : delete, clean up, not needed (we can move to another location if we
+M : delete, clean up, not needed (we can move to another location if we
     don't want to remove)
 \d: A detailed explanation follows.